DIY Easy Clean Chicken Coop Idea

-Inside the coop I placed a removable roost made from a 2″ x 4″ with routed edges for the chickens to roost on.
+Inside the coop, I placed a removable roost made from a 2″ x 4″ with routed edges for the chickens to roost on.
 This roost perches atop a tray that is 16″ wide and long enough to reach from wall to wall of the coop with an inch to spare.
-This tray has a 2″ lip around it and within this I place pine shavings.
+This tray has a 2″ lip around it and within this, I place pine shavings.
 The floor of the coop is covered with pine shavings as well.

-Clean-up requires simply removing the roost and setting it aside, then removing the tray and carrying it to the garden or compost bin.
+Cleanup requires simply removing the roost and setting it aside, then removing the tray and carrying it to the garden or compost bin.
 I also use this in a five-gallon bucket full of water with an aquarium air pump and air stone in the bottom of the bucket.
 Allowing the air to bubble for three days allows the proliferation of aerobic microbes to digest the goodies and create an excellent tea for the garden plants in approximately three days.
 This tray is the only thing you clean four times a year.
-I schedule my clean-out on the Summer Solstice, Fall Equinox, Winter Solstice, and Spring Equinox.
+I schedule my clean-out for the Summer Solstice, Fall Equinox, Winter Solstice, and Spring Equinox.
 (Ed. note: That would be roughly the 21st of June, September, December, and March.)

 The floor of the chicken coop and run are cleaned out in the fall once per year as most of the chicken waste is collected below the roost.
 This method prevents any odor build-up.
 I chose fall for the annual clean out because the garden would have been harvested and tilled making perfect sense to implement the spring growing season with the wood and chicken waste to amend the nutrients to the garden soil allowing it to cure through the winter before spring planting.